Poland & Baltic States tours like no other! Eastern Europe holds numerous rewards for anyone who is not shy of adventure.

 Affectionately known as the 'Daughter of the Baltic', Helsinki is sited at the arrowhead of a peninsula, surrounded by an archipelago of 315 islands, perfectly placed between its two great trading cousins, Stockholm and Moscow.
 In a European perspective, Helsinki is relatively young (450 years), yet it is Finland's sixth-oldest town.
 The Swedes, who extended their empire into Finland in 1155, founded the city of 'Helsingfors' (the name still used by the Swedes) in 1550 when King Gustav Vasa needed a site for a strategic, competitively placed trading port.
 It languished as a coastal backwater until Imperialist Russia invaded in 1809.

-Today we will enjoy a comprehensive walking tour taking in the most important and interesting parts of Helsinki, such as the historical centre and the diplomatic quarters, the Presidential Palace, City Hall, the Parliament building, Finlandia Hall and the Opera House.
-We stop at Senate Square, and, if possible, Temppeliaukio Church.
+Today we will enjoy a comprehensive walking tour taking in the most important and interesting parts of Helsinki, such as the historical centre and the diplomatic quarters, the Presidential Palace, City Hall, and the Parliament building.
+We'll stop at Senate Square, and, if possible, Temppeliaukio Church.

 During the afternoon you can explore the busy market place or the many souvenir shops close to the harbour.
 Fans of modern architecture and/or libraries may enjoy a visit to the Oodi Helsinki Library, which occupies a hugely significant site in central Helsinki: facing the steps of the Finnish parliament building.
 The upper surface of the canopy structure has been used to create a large public terrace, from which one can look directly over the square to the steps and main entrance of parliament.
 The terrace doubles the amount of public outdoor space provided for library visitors and creates a new destination where people can meet and observe the city below.